core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 The option is mutually exclusive with the Uri-Path option.
 Receiving both options in a single request MUST be treated like the presence of a critical request option that could not be processed
-(that option being either the Uri-Path-Abbr option or the conflicting option).
+(that option being either the Uri-Path-Abbrev option or the conflicting option).

-The Uri-Path-Abbr option MUST NOT be used in combination with the Proxy-Uri option (or the similar Proxy-CRI option (of {{?I-D.ietf-core-href}})) by clients.
+The Uri-Path-Abbrev option MUST NOT be used in combination with the Proxy-Uri option (or the similar Proxy-CRI option (of {{?I-D.ietf-core-href}})) by clients.
-Proxies that understand Uri-Path-Abbr and convert Uri-\* options into Proxy-Uri MUST expand any Uri-Path-Abbr if they know the value.
+Proxies that understand Uri-Path-Abbrev and convert Uri-\* options into Proxy-Uri MUST expand any Uri-Path-Abbrev if they know the value.

-By the (de)composition rules around Proxy-Uri, and because Uri-Path-Abbr is safe-to-forward, a proxy (being generally unaware of this specification) is allowed to combine the option with Proxy-Uri (or Proxy-CRI) when it combines the Uri-\* options.
+By the (de)composition rules around Proxy-Uri, and because Uri-Path-Abbrev is safe-to-forward, a proxy (being generally unaware of this specification) is allowed to combine the option with Proxy-Uri (or Proxy-CRI) when it combines the Uri-\* options.
-In such a combined message, the Uri-Path segments to which the Uri-Path-Abbr corresponds are appended to the path as if all components were present as individual options in the request without conflicting.
+In such a combined message, the Uri-Path segments to which the Uri-Path-Abbrev corresponds are appended to the path as if all components were present as individual options in the request without conflicting.
-Servers that support both Uri-Path-Abbr and Proxy-URI/-CRI SHOULD process requests accordingly.
+Servers that support both Uri-Path-Abbrev and Proxy-URI/-CRI SHOULD process requests accordingly.
 (This is not a strict requirement, as there are no known implementations of proxies that actually compose a Proxy-URI/-CRI from individual options, nor is there a reason known why they should).